This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 Why Does Procreate Have Layer Limits

-Procreate has layer limits because it needs to accommodate the amount of RAM available to it from the iPad.
-Procreate cannot allow for an infinite amount of layers while still functioning at the level required for the app to run well.
+Procreate has layer limits because it needs to accommodate the amount of RAM available to it by the iPad.
+Procreate can’t allow for an infinite amount of layers while still functioning at the level required for the app to run well.

 There are actually three factors that determine Procreate’s layer limit within your iPad.
 Let’s talk about these so you know what to expect when you create your next Procreate canvas.

-Like I said, Procreate layer limits are determined by three factors.
+Like I said, Procreate layer limits are determined by a few factors.
 If you change any of these things, you’ll notice a change in the number of layers you have available to you.

 These are the basic factors you need to understand in order to demystify why your layer limit is what it is for different Procreate canvases.

 The larger your Procreate canvas, the fewer number of layers you’ll have access to.
 Here are the maximum canvas sizes for a few iPad models: